 On-premise, air-gap capable

-FACILITY LAN — ZERO WAN EGRESS Officer PC CRUCIBLE SERVER Gemma 4 E4B (local) industry + client .mv2 Facility docs PHI / PII never leaves LAN FIREWALL DROP all WAN allow LAN only Walker Nash .mv2 updates pulled by officer
+FACILITY LAN — ZERO WAN EGRESS Officer PC CRUCIBLE SERVER Local AI engine bespoke compliance database Facility docs PHI / PII never leaves LAN FIREWALL DROP all WAN allow LAN only Walker Nash database updates pulled by officer

 Queries, documents, and LLM inference all stay on the Crucible server.
 WalkerNash never initiates contact.
 Regulatory updates are pulled by the compliance officer's PC and sidelined in via LAN.
 Breach blast radius = your facility alone.